kpalastro/OI_Analysis/docs/ARCHITECTURE.md

 # BSE / NSE OI Tracker – System Architecture

 This document describes the end‑to‑end architecture of the OI Tracker project: how real‑time market data flows through the system, how it is persisted and transformed, and how it powers analytics, automation, and the web UI.
-It also documents the current SQLite schema.
+It documents the database schema (SQLite and PostgreSQL/TimescaleDB) and system components.

+**Note:** For migrating from SQLite to PostgreSQL/TimescaleDB, see [MIGRATION_TO_POSTGRES.md](MIGRATION_TO_POSTGRES.md).

 ---